seefood/animated-gifs/README.md

 **Note: This repo is big.
 It has ~4.2k animated gifs, and they're all awesome, but it's big and it will take some time to download/clone.**

+**If you want to get just the images without past junk (save 14G of disk space), I suggest you get the zip with files only, or git clone with --depth 1.
+You'll thanks me.**

 I try to rename them to meaningful names and cull dupes, but you are welcome to help.
 I need to do this for my own sanity (and so I can find the right gif when I need it), but it will take a little time to get everything categorized